inimicus/Cooldowns/README.md

-# Earthgore Cooldown
+# Cooldowns

-An addon that tracks exactly that.
+An addon that tracks long cooldowns for various sets.